Follow these instructions to replicate your Azure SQL database to your destination via Fivetran.

 ALTER DATABASESET CHANGE_TRACKING = ON;

-Enable change tracking for each table you want to integrate:
+Enable CT for each table you want to integrate:

 ALTER TABLE.
 ENABLE CHANGE_TRACKING;